MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

         }
         ```

-    - Once the configuration file is updated, it's out of sync and Gradle shows the **"Sync Now"** button, press it and wait for the synchronization process to be completed:
+    - Once the configuration file is updated, it's out of sync and Gradle shows the **Sync Now** button, press it and wait for the synchronization process to be completed:

         ![Android Studio Gradle Sync Now](walkthrough-images/android-studio-gradle-syncnow.png)

+        > [!TIP]
-        **Note:** Gradle's dependency cache may be corrupt, this sometimes occurs after a network connection timeout.
+        > Gradle's dependency cache may be corrupt, this sometimes occurs after a network connection timeout.
 Redownload dependencies and sync project (requires network).

+        > [!TIP]
-        **Note:** The state of a Gradle build process (daemon) may be corrupt.
+        > The state of a Gradle build process (daemon) may be corrupt.
 Stopping all Gradle daemons may solve this problem.
 Stop Gradle build processes (requires restart).
 In the case of corrupt Gradle processes, you can also try closing the IDE and then killing all Java processes.

+        > [!TIP]
-        **Note:** Your project may be using a third-party plugin, which is not compatible with the other plugins in the project or the version of Gradle requested by the project.
+        > Your project may be using a third-party plugin, which is not compatible with the other plugins in the project or the version of Gradle requested by the project.

-1. Open the Gradle menu on the right, navigate to the **bubblepicker -> Tasks** menu, execute the **"build"** task by double tapping on it, and wait for the build process to complete:
+1. Open the Gradle menu on the right, navigate to the **bubblepicker > Tasks** menu, execute the **build** task by double tapping on it, and wait for the build process to complete:

     ![Android Studio Gradle Execute Task](walkthrough-images/android-studio-gradle-execute-task.png)